 Events: BiM induction day, Gala evening, Garden Party, Welbye.

-In 2020, Rennes School of Business created clubs within the associations in order to make more activities available to students and in order to help students find a mission that they feel passionate about and in which they wish to invest their time and effort.
+In 2020, Rennes School of Business introduced clubs within the student associations in order to make more activities available to students while helping them to find a mission that they feel passionate about and in which they wish to invest their time and effort.

 Rennes SB clubs: